Blog

 Day passes

-Day passes are one-time subscriptions for coworking services.
-It typically grants access to use of a single resource, like a hot desk, for the day.
-Some spaces, like Brooklyn Hourly Offices, even offer hourly on-demand bookings.
+Day passes are one-time subscriptions for coworking services that typically grant access to use of a single resource (hot desk) for the day.

-Day passes generate more revenue per desk than other membership plans.
-For this reason, new operators are often tempted to crowd their space with drop-in desks.
+What you need to know: Day passes generate more revenue per desk than other membership plans.
+New operators are often tempted to crowd their space with drop-in desks for this reason.
 The challenge is, drop-in day passes are unpredictable — and in the post-COVID era, they can be the hardest seats to fill.

 Events

-They will sometimes make the events free for members and charge non-members for access — not only does this generate revenue from non-members, it also can be used to generate leads and convert casual users to dedicated members.
+What you need to know: Events have exploded in popularity post-COVID.
+Consider if you will include event access in membership fees, charge for events, or a mix of both.
+Some of our clients make events free for members and charge non-members for access — not only does this generate revenue from non-members, it also can be used to generate leads and convert casual users to dedicated members.

 Room and space rentals